n7tae/2urfd/README.md

 **Ham-DHT**, a DHT network for hams, is implemented using a distributed hash table provided by OpenDHT.

-On Ubuntu 24.04 and Debian 12 or newer, you can install the OpenDHT developer's library directly:
+On Ubuntu 24.04 and Debian 12 or you can install the OpenDHT developer's library directly:

 ```
 sudo apt install libopendht-dev
 ```

-On older systems you may need to build the OpenDHT library...
+On older or newer systems you may need to build the OpenDHT library...

 OpenDHT is available [here](https://github./com/savoirfairelinux/opendht.git).
 Building and installing instructions are in the [OpenDHT Wiki](https://github.com/savoirfairelinux/opendht/wiki/Build-the-library).
 Pascal support and proxy-server support (RESTinio) is not required for urfd and so can be considered optional.
 With this in mind, this should work on Debian/Ubuntu-based systems: